All you need to know about the main BIM professionals (BIM Manager, BIM Coordinator and BIM Specialist)

 - supporting the BIM manager in defining contractual aspects.

 The BIM Coordinator, in addition to having knowledge of the software supporting the BIM Manager’s activities, must have an in-depth competence of the BIM tools for verification, collaboration and coordination of activities.

-In this respect, the use of data sharing environments (such as cloud platforms), tools for clash detection, code checking and work flow management that allow to follow any work process is fundamental.
+In this respect, the use of data sharing environments (such as cloud platforms), BIM document management, tools for clash detection, code checking and BIM data management that allow to follow any work process is fundamental.